qawemlilo/blog/posts/2015-2-6_resizing-images-in-nodejs-applications.md

 For the past few months I have been involved, on and off, in building [NodeZA](https://github.com/nodeza/nodeza) - a Node.js information portal and social platform for developers in South Africa.
 The [NodeZA](https://github.com/nodeza/nodeza) platform is a Node.js application built from the ground up and has CMS capabilities.

-Processing images uploaded from user-generated content was a problem I encountered while building [NodeZA](https://github.com/nodeza/nodeza).
+Processing images uploaded from user-generated content is one of the problems I encountered while building [NodeZA](https://github.com/nodeza/nodeza).

 This is how I wanted to handle image uploads: